Paul "Tank" Younger

-Paul Lawrence "Tank" Younger (June 25, 1928 – September 15, 2001) was an American professional football player who was a fullback, halfback, and linebacker in the National Football League (NFL) from 1949 through 1958.
-He played college football for Grambling State University, was the first NFL player from a predominantly black college, and was the first African American to become an NFL front-office administrator (scout and executive with the Rams until 1975).
+Paul Lawrence "Tank" Younger (June 25, 1928 – September 15, 2001) was an American professional football player who was a fullback, halfback, and linebacker in the National Football League (NFL) from 1949 through 1958 with the Los Angeles Rams and Pittsburgh Steelers.
+Younger played on four Rams teams that went to NFL championship games (winning in 1951); played in four NFL All-Star Games (Pro Bowls); and was first or second team All-Pro three times, first as a linebacker and later as a running back.

+He played college football for Grambling State University, leading all college football players with 25 touchdowns as a freshman in 1945, and graduated with the most touchdowns scored by a player in college football history (60), up to that time (1948).
+He was the first NFL player to have come from an historically black college and university (HBCU), and was the first African American to become an NFL front-office administrator (scout and executive with the Rams until 1975).
+Younger also became the NFL’s first black assistant general manager (with the San Diego Chargers from 1975 to 1986).